2022 Sunday Night Football Odds

 Aaron Rodgers visits his hometown in a true NFC showcase between two contenders.
 The Packers’ elite offense will be on display against the Niners’ ferocious defense.
 What’s not to love?

 The most awaited game of the season!
 Tom Brady returns to Foxborough, where he made his legend.
 Also, he faces Bill Belichick for the first time.
-Both Bill and Tom know each other to a tea; who gets the upper hand, though?
+Both Bill and Tom know each other well; who gets the upper hand, though?

 An AFC title game rematch on prime time?
 Oh, yes.
 Two MVP candidates like Josh Allen and Patrick Mahomes with limitless weapons at a packed Arrowhead.
 It’s going to be amazing.